Green Swamp (North Carolina)

-The Green Swamp is a swamp that lies in Brunswick and Columbus counties in North Carolina.
-The 15,907 acre swamp was designated a National Natural Landmark in 1974.
-The carnivorous plant known as the Venus flytrap is found within this swamp, and it is important for other unique and endangered species.
-North Carolina laws prohibit the removal of these plants from their habitat.
-The wetlands support a rich ecology and are important as habitat along the Atlantic Flyway of migrating birds and other species.
+The Green Swamp is a swamp that lies in Brunswick and Columbus counties of North Carolina.
+The 15,907 acre swamp was designated as a National Natural Landmark in 1974.
+Today, the Nature Conservancy manages over 17,424 acres (7051 ha) of the swamp, known as the Green Swamp Preserve.'
+The Green Swamp is home to many carnivorous plants, like the Venus flytrap.
+North Carolina laws prohibit removal of these plants from the Green Swamp because of their importance to the unique ecosystem and organisms.
+The Green Swamp ecosystem relies heavily on its wetlands, which support a rich ecology and habitats for migrating birds and species in the Atlantic Flyway.

-The Nature Conservancy manages 17424 acre of the swamp as the Green Swamp Preserve.

-Green Swamp, North Carolina, is the current tribal homeland of the state-recognized Waccamaw Siouan tribe of Native Americans, one of eight in the state.